 Choosing to hire a Virtual Assistant or Full-Time Employee is never an easy task, but the time will come when the success of your business depends on it.
 If you are trying to decide whether a virtual assistant or an in-house employee is the better option for you, the following considerations will help.

 Your time is important – after all, that’s why you’re trying to hire someone to help you.
 Take the time to consider the training that the employee and the virtual assistant will require.
 Your goal is to hire the candidate that requires the least amount of your time for training to handle the job duties.
-Paying close attention to the experience and skillsets will help you determine which potential hire has the most knowledge in real estate and will require less overall training.
+Paying close attention to the experience and skillsets will help you determine which potential hire has the most knowledge in real estate and require less overall training.
 The point of hiring someone to help you grow your business is to get you out of the office and out there doing the things that will increase profits.
-Hiring someone that is unfamiliar with the job requirements will not make that happen.
+Hiring someone unfamiliar with the job requirements will not make that happen.

 Consider the types of marketing you currently use, as well as what you hope to use in the future.
-You will need to choose someone that can help you with ad generation and layout, marketing and designing your website and any other marketing needs.
+You will need to choose someone that can help you with ad generation and layout, marketing and designing your website, and any other marketing needs.
 You will want to compare any potential employees and virtual assistant candidates to determine which has more experience and skill in these areas.
 Marketing is a major factor in your growth, and experience can help jumpstart a sluggish or non-existent marketing campaign.